-Take a tour of your home, inside and out and look for the dangers we've outlined below.
+Is your home a danger zone for your child?
+Take a tour of your home inside and out and look for the dangers we've outlined below.
 The little time it takes to do this can help to prevent a lifetime of tragedy as the result of a poisoning accident.

 To a child, the colors and shapes of pills may not look harmful, instead, they may look more like candy treats.
 The same goes for liquid medications.
 And it doesn't take much medication in a small body to cause a bad and sometimes tragic reaction.
 That's why it's so important to store cold medications, prescription drugs, over-the-counter pain medicine (especially those made for children because they are flavored and colored to help make it easier to dose children), and even vitamins up high in a locked or child-proofed cabinet.

 It's also critical to follow directions when giving medicine to your child.
 Double dosing will NOT be twice as effective, and in some instances can cause an emergency reaction.
 Heed the warnings and follow package or physician directions.